JJCAPPE/inventario-cappellettoshop/README.md

    - Use the undo functionality to reverse recent modifications
    - All changes are logged with timestamps and details

+### Check Requests System 🆕

+1. **Creating Check Requests**:
+   - Navigate to any product page
+   - Click the "Richiedi Controllo" button to create a quality check request
+   - Requests are automatically logged with product details and timestamp

+2. **Managing Check Requests**:
+   - Click the "Richieste" button in the header to open the check requests panel
+   - View all pending, in-progress, and completed requests
+   - Filter and sort requests by status, date, or product

+3. **Processing Check Requests**:
+   - Click on any request to view details
+   - Update status from "pending" to "in_progress" to "completed"
+   - Add closing notes when marking requests as completed
+   - All changes are synchronized in real-time via Firebase

+### Auto-Update System 🆕

+1. **Automatic Update Checking**:
+   - App automatically checks for updates every 30 minutes
+   - Initial check performed when app starts
+   - Visual indicators show current update status

+2. **Update Status Indicators**:
+   - **🔄 Checking**: Download icon with "Controllo..." text during update checks
+   - **✅ Up to Date**: Green checkmark icon (no text) when app is current
+   - **📥 Update Available**: Download icon with "Aggiornamenti" text when updates found

+3. **Installing Updates**:
+   - Click "Aggiornamenti" button when updates are available
+   - Review update details and release notes in the modal
+   - Choose "Scarica e Installa" to download and install
+   - Monitor real-time progress during download and installation
+   - Restart app when prompted to complete the update

+4. **Update Management**:
+   - Updates remain available even after closing the modal
+   - Click "Aggiornamenti" button to reopen update modal
+   - Choose "Più tardi" to defer installation
+   - App will remind you to restart after successful installation

 ### Keyboard Shortcuts
 - **Cmd/Ctrl + ,**: Open settings modal
+- **Cmd/Ctrl + M**: Toggle recent changes panel
 - **Enter**: Submit search query
 - **Escape**: Close modals and clear selections